thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 It might be helpful to think of the difference between prokaryotic organisms that may cooperate to some degree (such as bacteria creating a protective biofilm), vs. the complex abilities of eukaryotic organisms, where cells cooperate, specialize, and communicate in a much richer way.
 This distinction likely underlies the capabilities of swarming animals such as bees, which while impressive, do not match the intelligence of mammals.
 In the long-term, we imagine that Monty systems can use communicating agents of various complexity, number and independence as required.

-# Why are there no grid-cells or Hierarchical Temporal Memory (HTM) in this version of Monty?
+# Why is there Hierarchical Temporal Memory (HTM) or grid-cells in this version of Monty?

-TODO

-?Make the neural research roadmap public --> can turn into a PDF; should make sure it is sufficiently up to date and polished
+We are focused on ensuring that the first generation of thousand-brain systems are interpretable and easy to iterate upon.
+Being able to conceptually understand what is happening in the Monty system, visualize it, debug it, and propose new algorithms in intuitive terms is something we believe to be extremely valuable to fast progress.
+As such, we have focused on the core principles of the TBT, but have not yet included lower-level neuroscience componenets such as HTM or grid-cells.
+In the future, we will consider adding these elements where a clear case for a comparative advantage exists.

 # Why doesn't Monty make use of deep learning?

 Deep-learning is a powerful technology - we use large-language models ourselves on a daily basis, and systems such as AlphaFold are an amazing opportunity for biological research.
 However, we believe that there are many core assumptions in deep-learning that are inconsistent with the operating principles of the brain.
 It is often tempting when implementing a component in an intelligent system to reach for a deep-learning solution.
 However, we have made most conceptual progress when we have set aside the black box of deep-learning and worked from basic principles of known neuroscience and the problems that brains must solve.

 As such, there may come a time where we leverage deep-learning componenets, particularly for more "sub-cortical" processing such as low-level feature extraction, and model-free motor policies (see below), however we will avoid these until they prove themselves to be absolutely essential.

 # What is the relationship of Monty to reinforcement learning, including deep reinforcement learning?